ltelab/disdrodb/docs/source/readers.rst

 Reader structure
 ======================

-A reader it s defined by the following arguments:
+A reader it s a function defined by the following arguments:

 .. code-block:: python